ipv6tech-gh/cloud-networking-101/oracle_notes.md

 **Public IP Addresses** can be assigned to a resource and reachable over the Internet.

-- Two types, **ephermeral** and **reserved** IP addresses
+- Two types, **ephemeral** and **reserved** IP addresses
 - instances in a public subnet by default get a public IP address assigned.
-- by default these automatically assigned IP's will be ephermeral and you can not change the type to a reserved IP.
+- by default these automatically assigned IP's will be ephemeral and you can not change the type to a reserved IP.
 - reserved IP addresses can be moved from vnic to vnic which means they can move between instances.

 #### Subnets